Cristian Febre

 Cristian Alejandro Febre Santis (born 10 December 1980) is a Chilean football manager and former footballer who played for clubs in Chile, Indonesia and Ecuador.
-He is the current manager of Santiago Morning.
+He is the current manager of Santiago City.

 Managerial career

 Febre began his career as the manager of the Santiago Morning youth system, winning the 2019 National Championship at under-17 level.
 In 2022, he became the manager of Santiago City FC, a new club based in Las Condes, Santiago, in the Tercera B, the fifth division of the Chilean football.

 In 2023, he joined Deportes Colina in the Tercera A. He briefly returned to Santiago City in September of the same year.

+After leading Santiago Morning in 2025, Febre returned to Santiago City for the 2026 season in the Segunda División Profesional de Chile.